zentrykes/Bootstrap/README.md

 ## This repository is an auto building `.tipa` cronjob and is not affiliated with RootHide.
+You can download the latest `.tipa` by clicking [here](https://github.com/dleovl/Bootstrap/releases/download/release/Bootstrap.tipa).
+The cronjob runs hourly on the dot and pulls all commits, building within around 5 minutes.
 # Bootstrap

 [![GitHub stars](https://img.shields.io/github/stars/RootHide/Bootstrap?style=social)](https://github.com/RootHide/Bootstrap/stargazers)